yachty66/pantheon/README.md

 This dataset contains detailed information about various companies that participated in Y Combinator, a startup accelerator.
 Each record includes the company's name, status, profile picture URL, tags, description, founding details, team size, location, social media links, and founder information.
 The data is provided in JSON format, with each record representing a single company.
 This dataset can be useful for analyzing the characteristics and history of Y Combinator companies

+## practical next steps

+- [ ] make a kml file
+    - first create a basic kml file which contains one single marker with random image
+    - if above works try to add a simple description to this
+- [ ] add all VC companies to the map
+- [ ] make a selector button
+- [ ] make button which when a user is clicking the button is than pasting the link to the user
+- [ ] explain how a user can import the map in his google maps

+how will i make this available to people - what i can do is to make a paid thing where people can select between maps and than there is a button which when clicked will contain the link

 ## next steps

 - [ ] Change the title and name of the repository to be more general, and add a selector to choose between different categories.